cardstack/cardstack-documentation/guides/card-sdk/routing.md

-In Cardstack, a user's journey through a UI is reflected in the browser's url and the data that is fetched at each segment.
+In Cardstack, a user's journey through a UI is reflected in the browser's URL and the data that is fetched at each segment.

 For example, when someone visits `http://localhost:4200/articles/ten-reasons-love-cardstack`, it has a direct effect on which visual components are used and the information sent in a GET request.